amosbastian/understat/docs/classes/understat.rst

 .. image:: https://i.imgur.com/fYo9zkz.png

-There are also optional "start_date" and "end_date=None" arguments, which can be used to get the table for a specific date range from given season, like on screenshot below
+There are also optional "start_date" and "end_date" arguments, which can be used to get the table from a specific date range from given season, like on screenshot below

 .. image:: https://i.imgur.com/r30bdpn.png